-The Walter Havighurst Special Collections welcomes donations of materials appropriate to its mission and the scope of its collections.
-Please contact Bill Modrow for additional information about donating to Special Collections, or Jacky Johnson (513) 529-2069 for additional information about donating to the archives.
+Special Collections and the archives welcome donations of materials appropriate to their mission and the scope of its collections.
+Please contact William Modrow (513) 529-2024 for additional information about donating to Special Collections, or Jacky Johnson (513) 529-2069 for additional information about donating to the archives.

 If you’d like to make a financial contribution, please contact the Panuska Development Center at (513) 529-1230,

 or by email at: MUDevelopment@MiamiOH.edu.

 DONATION UPDATE from the Miami University News

 John Hoxland White, Jr. ’58 is a retired Smithsonian Institute historian and curator, a nationally recognized author and a lifelong learner-turned-educator.

 Had it not been for White’s mother, though, he could have gone down a different path entirely—one that did not include college or even a high school diploma.

 To honor his mother’s dedication to his education and professional endeavors, White has established a bequest for the Christine S. White Special Collections Fund to support Miami University’s Walter Havighurst Special Collections in King Library.
 The fund will help preserve rare books, documents and other materials while also lending financial support for current and future library staff, special collections-hosted events and special projects.